Yellow-Dog-Man/Locale/README.md

 - **DON'T** submit purely machine translated locales.
 Those often result in odd and confusing results for user interfaces.
 Using machine translation as basis for manual translation is ok.
 - **DON'T** Submit strings from PRs that have the "New Strings" label until that PR is merged.
 The development team may need to update or change these strings as a part of their inclusion and this can cause conflicts.
 Wait till the PR is merged and THEN work on the new strings.
 - **DON'T** Submit strings for features that are not present in the "main" branch yet.
 Until a set of strings is in main, it is not complete and may need additional work to complete.
 Adding strings early, leads to extra work, Conflicts and confusion.
+- **DON'T** Make executive decisions on how to change certain things on our behalf - e.g. replacing names of services or introducing variables into locales when they don't exist in the English one.
+Let us make the decision first in the EN locale on the main branch.
+Adjusting things to better suit the language/culture is fine, but overall they match the intent of the EN locale.

 ## The ICU MessageFormat Syntax for translation strings
 Resonite uses the ICU MessageFormat Syntax defined by the Unicode organization for its localized strings.
 This offers high amount of flexibility on how you translate strings and ensures that you can correctly follow the grammar rules of your language, particularly with regards to pluralization (e.g. displaying "1 item" vs "1 items").
 This is why it's important to ensure that your language has a pluralizer implemented in our fork of MessageFormat.NET